-*Note: As in all construction projects, actual cost of construction will not be accurately determined until the project is bid and final costs will not be determined until construction is complete.
+*Note: As in all construction projects, actual cost of construction will not be finalized until construction is complete.

 Supplemental documents for all City Council meeting items and videos of past meetings can be found on the Agendas & Minutes webpage.

 If you have questions or would like additional information, contact Water Resources.